wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - `install-time: bool`: Whether this is an install-time provider.
 Defaults to `true`. `false` means that it is an AoT provider instead.

 - `optional: bool`: Whether the provider is optional, as a boolean value.
+Defaults to `false`.
 If it is true, the provider is considered optional and should not be used unless the user opts in to it, effectively rendering the variants using its properties incompatible.
 If it is false or missing, the provider is considered obligatory.